Nov - Mar

 Shhh!
 Can you hear that?
 No?
 It is the sound of absolutely nothing.
 As you press the gas, the snowmobile starts moving and lights up the dark polar night.
 But ... the roaring noise from the motor is not there.
 The only thing to be heard is "the Arctic silence".
 The sound of absolutely nothing.

 Join us on a whole new way to experience the mesmerizing polar night.
 Hop on an electric snowmobile!

-The electric motors of our new snowmobiles are completely quiet.
-The absence of sound is less disruptive to the wildlife, compared to ordinary snowmobiles.
 So, do not only look for northern lights!
 Remember to look around you for animals.
 The Svalbard reindeer, ptarmigans and polar foxes are something we often see out on tour.

 A valid driver’s licence for car or motorbike is required to drive a snowmobile.
 Remember to take it with you on the tour.

 We recommend that you dress in warm woollen underwear, warm outer pants and a solid woollen jumper under the snowmobile suit.
 We also recommend that our guests have extra clothes in a backpack, for example an extra jumper, woollen hat and mittens.

 Longyearbyen Hospital advises pregnant women to not participate in snowmobile and dog sledding tours, as a blow to the stomach or fall may pose a risk of injury to the mother or unborn child.

 We reserve the right to change the route of the tour for safety reasons should the weather or snow conditions require it.
 This will not be grounds for a change in price.
 The participants agree to follow the tour leader’s directions and instructions.
 The tour leader will not drive with a passenger.

 The ‘Vegtrafikkloven’’ or Road Traffic Act applies on Svalbard.
 Driving under the influence of alcohol is not permitted.